Skip to content

 • The Type field is also preselected, aligned with the data type of the chosen column.

-• Sum Summation of numeric values.
+• Sum The summation of numeric values.

-• Average Mean value of numeric data.
+• Average The mean value of numeric data.

-• DistinctCount Count of distinct values.
+• DistinctCount The count of distinct values.

-• Min Minimum value in the column.
+• Min The minimum value in the column.

-• Max Maximum value in the column.
+• Max The maximum value in the column.

 • Measure name Provide a distinctive name for the measure.